ilalena/ilalena/README.md

 Hi ![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Isabella Lalena
 =======================================================================================================================================

 I am a PhD student in the [Computational Social Neuroscience Group (CSNG)](https://cbn.gmu.edu/computational-social-neuroscience-group-csng) at George Mason University.
-My current research interests include neuroimaging, brain stimulation, reinforcement learning, brain-computer interfaces, and pain modulation.
+My current research interests include pain perception, neurobiology, reinforcement learning, neuroimaging, brain stimulation, and brain-computer interfaces.

-*   🌍  I'm based in Fairfax, VA
+*   🌍  I'm currently based in Fairfax, VA (but will be moving to Salt Lake City, UT soon!)
 *   🖥️  See my portfolio at [psychology.gmu.edu/people/ilalena](http://psychology.gmu.edu/people/ilalena)
 *   ✉️  You can contact me at [ilalena@gmu.edu](mailto:ilalena@gmu.edu)
-*   🧠  I'm learning Python, R, and MATLAB
+*   🧠  I'm familiar with Python, R, and MATLAB
 *   🤝  I'm open to collaborating on interesting projects in any capacity

 ### Skills